UniqueEpiphany/Philosophy/Health/Eat_to_Live.md

 Not surprisingly, fruits and vegetables are the two foods with the best correlation with longevity in humans.
 Not whole-wheat bread, not bran, not even a vegetarian diet shows as powerful a correlation as a high level of fresh fruit and raw green salad consumption.
 The National Cancer Institute recently reported on 337 different studies that all showed the same basic information:
-1. Vegetables and fruits protect against all types of cancers if con- sumed in large enough quantities.
+1. Vegetables and fruits protect against all types of cancers if consumed in large enough quantities.
 Hundreds of scientific stud- ies document this.
 The most prevalent cancers in our country are mostly plant-food-deficiency diseases.
 2. Raw vegetables have the most powerful anti-cancer properties of all foods.
 3. Studies on the cancer-reducing effects of vitamin pills contain- ing various nutrients (such as folate, vitamin C and E) get mixed reviews; sometimes they show a slight benefit, but most show no benefit.
 Occasionally studies show that taking iso- lated nutrients is harmful, as was discussed earlier regarding beta-carotene.
 4. Beans, in general, not just soy, have additional anti-cancer benefits against reproductive cancers, such as breast and prostate cancer.